sindhu-149/M-Foods/README.md

 # M-Foods

-### This is an **Online Food Delivery** Website for individual marketing purpose.
-This Website is useful for individual recognition and enhance better marketing.
+### M-Foods is an online food delivery website connects individual restaurants with a wider range of customers to order food

 ### Languages